edmundmok/bubble-blast-saga/README.md

 As of now, my algorithm for deciding the colors of the next few bubbles is to just generate a random number and get the associated colored bubble according to that random number.
 Effectively, the upcoming bubbles will be randomly generated.

-I am planning to display the current bubble, as well as the next 2 upcoming bubbles after the current bubble.
+I am planning to display the current bubble, as well as the next upcoming bubble.

 ### Problem 3: Integration